markostanimirovic/ngrx-signal-store-playground/README.md

 }
 ```

-The `rxEffect` function can be also used to define SignalStore methods:
+It can be also used to define SignalStore methods:

 ```ts
 import { signalStore, withState, withMethods, withHooks } from '@ngrx/signals';